-At FUMCFW we affirm that all people are created in the image of God and as beloved children of God.
-We believe that all people are worthy of God’s unconditional love, grace, and inclusion.
-We embrace and celebrate the gift of diversity in our church and in our world.
-We recognize that while we may not all think alike on all issues, we can all Love God, Serve People, and Transform Lives in ministry together regardless of race, ethnicity, age, faith history, marital status, gender identity, sexual orientation, socioeconomic status, education, and physical or mental ability.
-We proclaim this statement of welcome to all who have known the pain of exclusion or discrimination in the church or in society, and we invite all people into full participation in the life of this community of faith as we all seek our highest and best expression of the transformative and all-inclusive love of God as revealed through Jesus Christ.
+At First United Methodist Church, we affirm that all people are created in the image of God and are beloved children of God.
+We believe that all people are worthy of God’s unconditional love and grace, through Christ Jesus.
+We embrace and celebrate the gift of diversity in our church and in our world and recognize that we can all Love God, Serve People, and Transform Lives in ministry together.

 God is revealed to us in three distinct ways – Father, Son, and Holy Spirit.
 We describe God as everlasting and infinite in power, wisdom, justice, goodness, and love.
 To imagine who God is and how we can relate to God, we must remember that in Jesus we see God.

 We believe in the mystery of salvation through Jesus Christ.
 Jesus is the Son of God, God in the world in the form of a human being, Jesus of Nazareth.
 We proclaim Jesus as our Savior who through His death and resurrection has given us the gift of whole life, eternity with God, and salvation from sin.

 The Holy Spirit is God’s present activity in our midst.
 When we sense God’s leading, God’s challenge, or God’s support or comfort, it’s the Holy Spirit at work.